biigle/core/README.md

 - PHP cURL extension
 - PHP SQLite extension
 - Node.js
 - gulp-cli
 - karma-cli
 - PhantomJS
 - SQLite
 - Git

 ## Installation

 0. Get [Composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx)

-1. Run `composer create-project dias/core:dev-master --keep-vcs --repository='{"type":"vcs","url":"porta.cebitec.uni-bielefeld.de:/vol/biodtmin/git/dias.git"}' dias`.
+1. Run `composer create-project dias/core:dev-master --repository='{"type":"vcs","url":"git@github.com:BiodataMiningGroup/dias-core.git"}' dias`.
+If you intend to use Vagrant for development on your local machine, add `--ignore-platform-reqs`.
 For development you should not remove the VCS history when asked by Composer.

 2. Populate the `.env` file with your database credentials.

 Now you have two options:

 1. Use the Vagrant box with `vagrant up`

 2. Directly use your local machine:
     1. Set up the database tables with `php artisan migrate`.
     2. Run a local development server with `php artisan serve`.
 Alternatively you can use `php -S localhost:8000 -t public/` to mimic a production server.